 Leave your details with the Ministry of Foreign Affairs so that you are easier to find.
-You will receive an e-mail if the travel advice changes or an SMS if a crisis situation occurs.
+Here you can read what you should do in a crisis while abroad.
 Make sure you are constantly informed of the developments.
 Through the travel advice, but also through the media.
 You must always have a valid proof of identity with you.

-Find out what precautions you should take for your health.
+Check which precautions you should take for your health.
+Think of vaccinations.
 Medical facilities abroad may be limited and you may need to evacuate if you become ill or have an accident.
-The costs are high and therefore you should take out travel health insurance, the EHIC card is not valid in Turkey.
-If you have to go to the doctor or be hospitalized, these costs are usually reimbursed from the basic health insurance.
-The amount that is covered is at most equal to the costs of treatment.
-Always consult your insurance coverage for exact amounts that are covered.
+The costs are high and therefore you should take out adequate travel insurance, it is not covered under the EHIC card so you need to have travel heath insurance.
+Ensure you have sufficient funds incase of any unexpected bills.
+If you have to go to the doctor or be hospitalized, these costs are usually reimbursed from the health insurance.

-You can find information on current epidemics, recommended vaccinations and measures to prevent malaria and other infectious diseases on the website of the UK Government website.
+You can find information on current epidemics, recommended vaccinations and measures to prevent malaria and other infectious diseases that the National Travel Health Network and Centre (NaTHNaC) has created.
+Dengue is currently present in Sri Lanka (dengue fever).
+This virus is transmitted by a mosquito and can cause life-threatening complications.

 Travel documents and visas